Wikipedia

 Homoousian

-The Homoousians taught that the son is of the same substance as the Father, i.e. both exist without cause.
-In the 3rd century, the Sabellians used the term but it was condemned as heresy by Pope Calixtus.
-However, the term was included in the Nicene Creed of 325 and confirmed by the Council of Constantinople in 381.
-Since then, it has become the basis of most of modern Trinitarianism.
+The Homoousians taught that the Son is of the same substance as the Father, i.e. both uncreated.
+The Sabellian form had been condemned as heresy in the 3rd century by Pope Calixtus.
+The Athanasian form would be declared orthodox at the Council of Constantinople in 383, and has become the basis of most of modern trinitarianism.

 Marcellus of Ancyra and Photinus of Sirmium